8base/Documentation/docs/projects/backend/data/8base-console-platform-tools-data-builder.md

 #### System Tables

-System tables - like _Users_ are tables that come automatically with a workspace.
+System tables are tables that come automatically with a workspace.
+For example, the  _Users_ table.
 They are fully extensible, meaning that new fields and relations can be added to them.
-However, they cannot be deleted or renamed.
-Their existing fields cannot be changed.
+However, these tables cannot be deleted or renamed.
+Their default fields cannot be changed.

 #### View Tables

-View Tables are virtual tables that aggregate fields from several or more tables into a single _view_.
+View Tables are virtual tables that aggregate fields from several tables into a single _view_.
 Under the hood, they are based on the result-set of an SQL statement.
 In a workspace, they can be created using the `viewCreate` GraphQL mutation in the API Explorer.

 For more information on views, see [SQL Views](https://www.w3schools.com/sql/sql_view.asp).